msandia2022/msandia2022.github.io/P2-Follow-Line.md

 # P2 - Follow Line
-In this practice, I implemented an algorithm for a self-driving car to follow a line within a simple circuit.
+In this practice, I implemented an algorithm for a self-driving car to follow a red line within a simple circuit.
+The algorithm processes camera input, detects the line, and adjusts the car's motion using a PID controller.

-## Mejoras
+## Improvements
-HSV FILTER: Ahora el coche puede circular perfectamente en cualquier circuito, ya no confunde lineas blancas con lineas rojas.

-PID: añadidas las ganancias D e I.
+### HSV Filter
+The line detection was enhanced with a more robust HSV filter.
+The car can now accurately differentiate the red line from other colors, such as white, ensuring reliable navigation on any circuit.

+### PID Controller
+I upgraded the controller by introducing derivative (D) and integral (I) components to improve stability and accuracy.
+This refinement reduces oscillations and improves line-following precision.

 ## Implementation
-To develop the algorithm, I used the image from the car's camera to follow the line.
+The algorithm uses the car's camera feed to detect and follow the red line.
+Below are the main steps:

-First, I processed the image and applied color filtering to detect only the red line on the road.
+1. Image Processing:
+    The image is converted to HSV color space to isolate red hues using a binary mask.
+    A debug image is created to visualize the detected line.

+2. Reference Pixels:
-Next, I selected specific pixels to track the line and determine the car’s position relative to it.
+    Specific reference points (center, left, and right) are extracted from the image to determine the car's position relative to the line.

-Based on this, I defined several conditions to steer the car accordingly.
+3. Position Error Calculation:
+    The algorithm computes the error between the expected and actual line position in the image.

+4. Control Signals:
+    A PID controller calculates the linear and angular velocities based on the position error, ensuring smooth and responsive adjustments.

+5. Motion Commands:
+    The car moves forward, turns left, or turns right depending on the detected line position.

-##  PD controller
+##  PID controller
-To fine-tune the car's velocities, I implemented a PD controller that reacts to the distance between the line and the center of the image.
-In other words, the velocities are adjusted based on the difference between the car's desired path and its actual path (the error).

-The derivative part of the controller (D) was intended to reduce oscillations, but I couldn’t find an optimal value for it :(.
+The PID controller adjusts the car's motion to minimize the error between the desired path (center of the image) and the actual path:

+- Proportional (P): Reacts to the current error.

+- Derivative (D): Reduces oscillations by considering the rate of change of the error.

+- Integral (I): Addresses accumulated errors over time.

 ## Car in simple circuit
+The car successfully follows the red line in a simple circuit, navigating forward, left, and right turns effectively.
+The improved HSV filter ensures robust line detection, and the PID controller enhances stability and responsiveness.
+The circuit is completed in 94 seconds.

 <video width="600" controls>
   <source src="recursos/video-P2.mp4" type="video/mp4">
   Your browser does not support the video tag.